-This simple Paleo chicken soup recipe is a fantastic light, healthy meal.
-This dish is great just as an appetizer, dinner or even as a paleo friendly lunch.
+This simple paleo chicken soup is a fantastic light, healthy meal.
+This dish is great as an appetizer, dinner, or even as a paleo-friendly lunch.

-This chicken soup reheats pretty well so if you like to make things in bulk and eat them over the course of a few days, then this recipe is perfect for just that.
-You can also freeze it down if you want it to last more than just a couple of days.
+This chicken soup reheats pretty well, so if you like to make things in bulk and eat them over a few days, this recipe is perfect for that.
+You can also freeze it down if you want it to last more than a couple of days.

-If you want to see how to do this recipe, then be sure to check out my video below.
-I go through all the steps and anything you might need to about cooking this paleo recipe correctly.
+If you want to see how to make this paleo chicken soup, then be sure to check out my video below.
+I go through all the steps on how to cook this paleo recipe correctly.